 PyCharm allows defining whether non-ascii characters should use literals like

-idea.native2ascii.lowercase system property.
-By default, upper-case characters are used.
+idea.native2ascii.lowercase.
+By default, upper case characters are used.

-If you wish to use lower-case characters, create the
+If it is desirable to use lower case characters, create the file

-idea.properties file in the location specified above, open it for editing and add the following line:
+idea.properties in the location specified above, open it for editing and add the following line:

 *.vmoptions files are specified across platforms in a unified way.

-All launchers look at the following environment variables:
+All the launchers look at the following environment variables: